sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 ## Building a Specific Document Set Directory

-If you are working intensively on a single document or document set, you can instruct Gradle to build or deploy only that one document set, saving some time.
+If you are working intensively on a single document or document set, you can instruct CoWeM to build or deploy only that one document set, saving some time.

-This can be done with any of the build or deployment targets, but not the packaging targets.

 There are several ways to do this:

 * If working in the Gradle GUI, you will see your CoWem groups as expandable items in the list of targets.
 Expanding one of those groups will give you a list of the document sets in that group.
-Expand one of those document sets and you can select a taget to be applied to that document set.
+Expand one of those document sets and you can select a target to be applied to that document set.

 * Working at the command line, if you `cd` into the document set directory, you can specify the build targets just as you would at the top.
 The one